ccoenraets/forcejs/README.md

 ## Compatible with ECMAScript 5

 The ECMAScript 6 source files are compiled into an ECMAScript 5 compatible version.
 The ECMAScript 5 compatible files are available in the `dist` directory.
+The ECMAScript 5 files support the Universal Module Definition (UMD) format.
+In other words, they can be used with AMD or CommonJS module loaders as well as globally using the `force.OAuth` and `force.DataService` variables.

-> The original ECMAScript 5 version is available in the [es5 branch](https://github.com/ccoenraets/forcejs/tree/es5) of this repository
+> The original ECMAScript 5-only version of forcejs is still available in the [es5 branch](https://github.com/ccoenraets/forcejs/tree/es5) of this repository.
+The es5 branch is no longer actively developed.

 ## Key Characteristics